-We were told of a breeder recently who allegedly has adult Yorkies weighting less than two pounds all the time.
+We were told of a breeder recently who allegedly has adult Yorkies weighing less than two pounds all the time.

 The person writing wanted to know if we know that breeder and if we can recommend someone who can offer puppies of that size.

-We must point out that as of 2002, the smallest dog in the world, according to the Guinness Book of World Records, was a Chihuahua who weighted just under 2 pounds at 1 lb.
+We must point out that as of 2002, the smallest dog in the world, according to the Guinness Book of World Records, was a Chihuahua who weighed just under 2 pounds at 1 lb.
 14 oz.

-For someone to claim that they regularly have adult dogs weighting less than 2 pounds is a stretch, to say the least.
+For someone to claim that they regularly have adult dogs weighing less than 2 pounds is a stretch, to say the least.

 One must also be cautious regarding the time at which a weight is taken.
 A breeder could happily tell you that a dog weights only 4 pounds.

 If that weight is taken at 12 weeks of age, however, that Yorkie puppy will probably weight about 8 pounds as a fully grown adult.

 On average, Yorkshire terriers weight between 5 and 7 pounds as adults.
 There are, of course, smaller Yorkie puppies born that will weightless.

 Most Yorkshire terriers that you see participating in the show ring tend to be 6 to 7 pounds.

-A dog weighting 3 to 4 pounds is considered very small and requires special care.
+A dog weighing 3 to 4 pounds is considered very small and requires special care.
 Dogs this small should not be handled by children except under strictly controlled conditions.

-Children are clumsy by nature – not intentionally and dogs weighting less than 4 pounds are fragile, with easily broken bones.
+Children are clumsy by nature – not intentionally and dogs weighing less than 4 pounds are fragile, with easily broken bones.